 |Frequency range||5 Hz – 30000 Hz|

-If you do end up finding the cushions too thin, especially so that your ear makes contact with the driver, then you can and should get to thicker XL cushions.
-In addition to being more comfortable, they help with the noise isolation and expand the soundstage a bit, so they’re definitely worth the $20.
+If you do end up finding the cushions too thin, especially if your ear makes contact with the driver, then you can and should get thicker XL cushions.
+In addition to being more comfortable, they help with noise isolation and expand the soundstage a bit, so they’re definitely worth the $20.

 Next up, let’s consider how good these headphones are at isolating sound.
 Right off the bat, you should know that the M-100 doesn’t feature active noise canceling, so it all comes down to the materials in and around the ear pads.

-And frankly, it’s a bit lackluster.
-First all of, they don’t even keep all the sound in, though truth be told, you’d have to turn to volume up to eleven for the sound to leak out.
-Still, if you like listening to music during your commutes and don’t want to bother the people around, you’ll have to mind the volume.
+Frankly, it’s a bit lackluster.
+First of all, they don’t keep all the sound in, though, truth be told, you’d have to turn to volume up to eleven for the sound to leak out.
+Still, you’ll have to mind the volume if you like listening to music during your commutes and don’t want to bother the people around you.

 The Crossfade M-100 excels at portability.
-The extreme durability obviously helps, but there’s so much more to their design that makes them excellent at this.
-For starters, the ear cups are collapsible and, once collapsed, the headphones can fit inside your hand so they should also fit inside most reasonably spacious pockets.
+The extreme durability evidently helps, but there’s so much more to their design that makes them great at this.
+For starters, the ear cups are collapsible, and once collapsed, the headphones can fit inside your hand, so they should also fit inside most reasonably spacious pockets.

-Their durability is such that you don’t have to worry about throwing them into your backpack, but you absolutely can take the extra step in ensuring their safety by using the carrying pouch.
-The carrying pouch that you get with these V-Moda headphones is by far the best one we’ve seen so far.
-It’s hard-shelled and compact and, frankly, it very well looks like the carrying pouch Batman would use to keep his headphones safe as he’s running around crime fighting.
+Their durability is such that you don’t have to worry about throwing them into your backpack, but you can take the extra step to ensure their safety by using the carrying pouch that is included, which is by far the best one we’ve seen so far.
+It’s hard-shelled and compact, and, frankly, it very well looks like the carrying pouch Batman would use to keep his headphones safe as he’s running around crime-fighting.

-The best sting about them is that you can design your own shield on V-Moda’s website.
-You can pick the materials and the design, which isn’t limited just to the premade designs and monograms; you can actually make custom, laser engraved ear shields of, say, your logo or pretty much anything else.
+The best sting about them is that you can design your own shield on the V-Moda’s website.
+You can pick the materials and the design, which isn’t limited just to the premade designs and monograms; you can make custom, laser-engraved ear shields of, say, your logo or pretty much anything else.

-Of course, a pair of headphones may very well have the unequivocally best comfort, longevity, portability and whatever else have you but be a dud if the sound quality isn’t on point, especially at this price range.
+Of course, a pair of headphones may very well have the unequivocally best comfort, longevity, portability, and everything else, but it can be a dud if the sound quality isn’t on point, especially at this price range.

 So how exactly does the Crossfade M-100 fare in this regard?

-The dual-diaphragm 50 mm drivers still give the bass plenty of power and oomph, but instead of making it bloated it’s detailed.
-If you’re a dedicated bass head then there are better options out there for you, but the rest of the casual consumer demographic should be more than satisfied with the sound.
+The dual-diaphragm 50 mm drivers still give the bass lots of power and oomph, but instead of making it bloated, they make it detailed.
+If you’re a dedicated bass head, there are better options out there for you.
+The rest of the casual consumer demographics should be more than satisfied with this sound.